-Overview: This trip description covers the upper half of Fish Creek from its start on Frog Tanks trail to the bridge over the canyon on Apache Trail.
-Reaching the upper portion at Frog Tanks will likely take you most of a day using a variety of hiking options.
+This trip description covers the upper half of Fish Creek from its start on Frog Tanks Trail #112 to the bridge over the canyon on Apache Trail.
+Reaching the upper portion at Frog Tanks will likely take you most of a day using various hiking options.
 A loop with the JF trail will weigh in at about 22 miles, not counting walking or hitchhiking the Apache Trail itself.

-Warning: This is a physically difficult route when done in only 1 day, even when done top to bottom.
+Fish Creek Canyon is a physically challenging route when done in a single day, even when done top to bottom.

 A flash flood significantly changed this canyon between 2006 and 2008.
-Places where there use to be trees there are no trees and 15 foot piles of sand.
+In places where there used to be trees, there are no trees and 15-foot piles of sand.
 The social trail in the last mile to the bridge was significantly worsened as well.
 So, please stay out of this canyon if any significant rains are predicted anywhere in the area.
 Fish Creek drains a large majority of the west-central Supes and can carry huge volumes of water.

-If bringing children, they need to be practiced in bouldering skills as there are several climbing obstacles and given the size of the boulders, will be even more difficult for those who are height-challenged.
+If bringing children, they need to be practiced in bouldering skills as there are several climbing obstacles, and given the size of the boulders, it will be even more difficult for those who are height-challenged.

-History: Fish creek canyon is a fairly reliable water source in the northern Superstitions.
-Presence of multiple ruins along the creek shows that the Salado Indians made use of this land.
+Fish Creek Canyon is a reasonably reliable water source in the northern Superstitions.
+The presence of multiple ruins along the creek shows that the Salado Indians made use of this land.
 Unfortunately, the obvious settlements have been mostly destroyed by vandals.

-About a half mile in from the top is the most difficult section of the entire canyon.
-Smooth rock walls tower on either sides of you and the canyon narrows.
-The creek funnels into a slickrock slot which has a significantly deep pool of water that spans the canyon side to side.
-Not wanted to take a chilly swim and drag heavy water-laden packs the rest of the way, the best (though not recommended) way to get around is to climb 50 feet to a gap in the tower on the left, looking down canyon, and shimmy/slide down a 70 degree slope on the other side.
+About a half-mile in from the top is the most challenging section of the entire canyon.
+Smooth rock walls tower on either side of you, and the canyon narrows.
+The creek funnels into a slickrock slot, which has a significantly deep water pool that spans the canyon side to side.
+Not wanted to take a chilly swim and drag heavy water-laden packs the rest of the way, the best (though not recommended) way to get around is to climb 50 feet to a gap in the tower on the left, looking down canyon, and shimmy/slide down a 70-degree slope on the other side.
 The right side (looking down canyon) has cliffs near the top the prevent progress.

-Gradually, the canyon narrows and the rock-hopping will start to get more difficult.
-Beginning at 5 miles in there are numerous enormous boulders, some bigger than houses, that obstruct the creekbed.
-This section will wear you out as you boulder, in, over, and through these enormous boulder piles.
-Water is seen more frequently and begins to add to the difficulty of the canyon as you figure out how to go around.
+Gradually, the canyon narrows and rock-hopping will start to get more difficult.
+At 5 miles in, there are numerous enormous boulders, some bigger than houses, that obstruct the creekbed.
+This section will wear you out as you boulder in, over, and through these massive boulder piles.
+Water is seen more frequently and begins to add to the canyon's difficulty as you figure out how to go around.

 Eventually, you find the social trails described in the Fish Creek Canyon - Upper Bridge trip description and follow these the last 0.5-1 mile to the bridge.
 Access to the road is found on the left, looking down canyon.

-Water sources: Even after 4 moths without rain, water was found at least every third of a mile of the entire canyon.
-If you don't like the look of one source, proceed onto the next as some are better than others.
+Even after four months without rain, water was found at least every third of a mile of the entire canyon.
+If you don't like the look of one source, proceed to the next as some are better than others.

-Camping: Since this will be a multi-day trip, nearby camping in Frog Tanks or Angel Basin can be utilized.
-Camping in upper Fish Creek itself is possible, there are numerous good campsites and several sheltered alcoves one could use.
+Since this will be a multi-day trip, nearby camping in Frog Tanks or Angel Basin can be utilized.
+Camping in upper Fish Creek itself is possible.
+There are numerous good campsites and several sheltered alcoves one could use.